Phase Uniqueness for the Mallows Measure on Permutations: The four-square problem

 \begin{proofof}{\bf Proof of Theorem \ref{thm:4square}:} At first, assume that all $t_{ij}$'s are strictly positive, as we have been assuming in this section, up to this point.
 Combining Lemma \ref{lem:4square} with Corollary \ref{cor:2squareB}, and writing $|\Lambda_{ij}|$ for $\lambda^{\otimes 2}(\Lambda_{ij})$, we obtain

 Finally, using Proposition \ref{prop:Ellis}, we obtain

 We use Proposition \ref{prop:Ellis} to lower bound $\mathcal{I}_{\beta t_{ij}}(\widehat{\nu}^{(i,j)})$ by $0$ everywhere.

 The cases of equality follow from the cases of equality in Corollary \ref{cor:2squareB} as well as the fact that $\tilde{\nu}_{\cdot}^*$ measures do exist to give the minimum in $\mathcal{I}_{\cdot}$.
 There is no obstruction to putting these together using $\mathfrak{N}$ somewhat similarly to what we did in the proof of \ref{cor:2square} but with 4 squares instead of 2.
 Corollary \ref{cor:2squareB} give marginals, and $\tilde{\nu}_{\cdot}^*$ gives values for $\widehat{\nu}$'s.
 Then we may use Definition \ref{def:frakN} as a prescription for obtaining $\nu^{(i,j)}$.
+See Subsection \ref{subsec:demo} for a demonstration.

 Finally, for the case that some $t_{ij}$ equals $0$, all that happens is that the actual value of $\nu^{(i,j)}$ is irrelevant.
 In particular note that there is no source of discontinuity of $S$ arising from this.
 The Lebesgue measure $|\Lambda_{ij}|$ is fixed and positive because $(\theta_1,\theta_2) \in (0,1)^2$.
 All that happens is that the density becomes zero.
 But $\phi(x) = -x \ln(x)$ is continuous at $0$, since it is defined to be $\phi(0)=0$. \end{proofof}